Currency:USD $

 • Bronze Coffers: Contain fragments exchangeable for items and potions.

 • Silver Coffers: Enhance Etherpool gear or provide Juniper Essence, a potent item for difficult situations.
-However, caution is advised, as opening them with too little health can have catastrophic consequences.
+Caution is advised, as opening them with too little health can have catastrophic consequences.

 • Gold Coffers: Yield valuable commanders, essential for progress in deep dungeons.